 2.0 - 2.0 7207.
 2 hours.
 Provides foundation for knowledge and understanding of Texas family law.
 Core goals include understanding and applying the following: definition of the family; community property; rights and responsibilities among family members; marriage; dissolution of marriage and issues arising as a result (custody, child support); legal status of unmarried individuals; federal law relating to family issues.
 The emphasis will be on Texas law, but will address key national issues and trends.
-Elective for students taking the UBE, required for students taking the Texas Bar.
 Property or Property I.